m3z0diac/raymond/README.md

 # raymond

-## About
+## Raymond Tool
-  Rayomd is a gathering informations Framwork scan all possible informations
+  Rayomd is a gathering information Framwork scan all possible informations
   ![Programmer and Problems solver](https://raw.githubusercontent.com/hamza07-w/raymond/main/files/1.png)

 ## How to use